 Hamburgers are the quintessential American food, and America’s favorite meal just tastes better in Texas.
-In fact, earlier this year food blog The Daily Meal made a list of the 101 best hamburgers in America, and 12 of the spots went to Texas burger joints.
+In fact, The Daily Meal made a list of the 101 best hamburgers in America, and 12 of the spots went to Texas burger joints.
 After all, who knows beef better than Texans?

 Whether it’s a simple meat and cheese number that harkens back to a simpler time, or a gourmet burger that would make Gordon Ramsay drool, the Lone Star State has everything you ever wanted in a hamburger.